Heart failure symptoms can vary, depending on age and the type and severity of the heart failure.

 - Trouble breathing with just a little bit of activity or even at rest

 Chronic heart failure is an ongoing medical condition.
 A person needs to monitor their breathing pattern, body weights and extent of leg swelling, and let their healthcare provider know if the following symptoms become worse.

 Fluid Retention (Buildup)

 When the heart’s pumping action becomes weaker, less blood flows through the body with each heartbeat.
 This results in fluid that builds up in different parts of the body.

-- Feet and ankles.
-Extra fluid makes your feet and ankles swell and your legs feel heavy.
+Extra fluid makes a person’s feet and ankles swell.
+Legs can feel heavy.

-- Liver.
 When fluid builds up in the liver, it may cause stomach problems.
-These include discomfort in the upper right part of your belly, a sense of fullness after eating, loss of appetite, nausea, or vomiting.
+These include:

 Other Heart Failure Symptoms